A Guide to Reactive Printing Process

 Urea is used to increase the solubility of the dyes in water and thereby enhance the brightness and intensity of the dyes used.

-Ecaltex pol is used as printing oil to increase the softness and it also helps to pass printing paste through the screen mesh.
+Ecaltex pol is used as printing oil to increase the softness, and it also helps to pass printing paste through the screen mesh.

 Process Flowchart of Reactive Printing